jerrywardlow/p3catalog/README.md

 **Cleaning Up**

-The web application can be terminated from the command line with `ctrl+c`.
-We can now `exit` our virtual machine and run `vagrant destroy` to remove all traces of the Vagrant environment.
+If we decided to get messy and poke around in the running VM, we can now `exit` our virtual machine and run `vagrant destroy` to remove all traces of the Vagrant environment.